ssh2457/SolarSystem_OpenGL/README.md

 # Solar system simulation using OpenGL

 This is a personal project to learn OpenGL.
-Given eccentricity, the trajectory for each planet is calculated from the Kepler's Equation.
-Newton's method is used to get numerical positions.
-The distances and scale for all celestial objects are disorted, while their revolution and rotation periods are proportional to the Earth's rotation period.
+Given eccentricity, the trajectory for each planet is calculated from the Kepler's Equation so that Newton's method is used to get their numerical positions.
+The distances and scale for all celestial objects are disorted in order to illustrate all planets in a camera scene, while their revolution and rotation periods are proportional to the Earth's rotation period.

 In order to visualize its 3D simulation more stereoscopically, a cube box and shadow effect is applied.